Tulbius/Obesity_Python/README.md

 Watch out and don't run the GridSearchCV ;)

+Thanks to a Boosting model with tuned hyper parameters, we've managed to reach an accuracy score of 0.839 !

 # API

 Our API is a replica from of the survey.
 You will have 14 questions to answer and our model will give you your weight level ! (from insufficent weight to obesity lvl 3)